gillespilon/machine_learning/machine_learning.md

     - There are 200 observations (represented by the rows) and each observation is a single market.

 How do I use the seaborn library to visualized data?

+- seaborn is a Python library for statistical data visualization built on top of matplotlib.
+- In the code I use seaborn as well as matplotlib to do pair plots.

 What is linear regression and how does it work?